JeanSebastienBash/PackGPT/README.md

 Facilitate the installation process for artificial intelligence tools and enable them to coexist on the same Debian server.

-## Benefits

-- Simplified Setup: achieve all this with just one single script.
-- Time-saving: quickly install multiple tools in a single run.
-- Centralization: group different AI tools on a single server.

 ## List of IA Tools installed by the script, sorted alphabetically

 1. [Biniou](https://github.com/Woolverine94/biniou)